Dolls (1987 film): Plot

-Now safe from the dolls, Judy and Ralph enter the workshop where the irate David finds them.
-Ralph tries to explain that the dolls attacked the others for their actions, but David refuses to listen, knocking both his daughter and Ralph unconscious in his rage.
-Then, Mr. Punch comes to life and attacks David.
-Other dolls intervene, dragging the unconscious Ralph and Judy away to safety as Mr. Punch is destroyed by David after a fierce struggle.
+Judy and Ralph enter the workshop where the irate David finds them.
+Ralph tries to explain that the dolls attacked the others, but David refuses to listen, knocking both his daughter and Ralph unconscious.
+The Mr. Punch doll comes to life and attacks David.
+Other dolls drag the unconscious Ralph and Judy to safety as the wrathful David destroys the Mr. Punch doll.

 The Hartwickes appear and explain that they are a magician couple who see toys as the heart and soul of childhood.
 Gabriel and Hilary dislike the bitterness of adults, and when people seek shelter at their mansion, the dolls serve as a test for the visitors.
-People like Ralph (who appreciate the joy of childhood) and children like Judy are spared and leave the house with a fuller appreciation of life.
-However, those who refuse to change their ways (like David, Rosemary, Enid, and Isabel) can never leave and have to start all over and play a new role in the world as toys forever.
-As the Hartwickes explain this, the incredulous yet insane and threatening David is slowly (and agonizingly) transformed into a doll to replace Mr. Punch.
+People like Ralph (who appreciates the joy of childhood) and children like Judy are spared and leave the house with a fuller appreciation of life.
+However, those who refuse to change their ways (like David, Rosemary, Enid, and Isabel) can never leave.
+As the Hartwickes explain this, the incredulous David finds himself slowly (and agonizingly) transformed into a doll to replace Mr. Punch.

 The next morning, the Hartwickes convince the reawakened Ralph and Judy that the night's events were just a dream.
 Gabriel reads a fake letter from David explaining to Judy that he and Rosemary are changing their names and leaving the country with Enid and Isabel.
-Judy will be able to stay permanently with her caring mother in Boston and that "David" has left Judy and Ralph enough money to buy plane tickets to Boston.
-Ralph and Judy leave the house, and as they drive away, Judy hints to him that if he would like to stay with her and her mother, he could be Judy's new father.
-Ralph seems interested in the idea.
+Judy will be able to stay permanently with her caring mother in Boston.
+Judy finds Teddy in Ralph's car and gives him to Hartwickes as a present.
+Ralph and Judy leave the house and, as they drive away, Judy hints to him that if he would like to stay with her and her mother; that he could be Judy's new father, which he seems open to.

-The film ends with dolls of David, Rosemary, Enid, and Isabel sitting on a shelf while outside another car with a set of obnoxious parents gets stuck in mud near the mansion.
+The film ends with dolls of David, Rosemary, Enid, and Isabel sitting on a shelf as another car of obnoxious parents and hapless children gets stuck in mud near the mansion.